magali-br/personal-website/README.md

 Custom domain: www.magalibr.com

-Huge thank you to Mais Hatem (www.maishatem.com) for providing so much of the inspiration for this website!
+Huge thank you to Mais Hatem (www.maishatem.com) for providing a lot of the inspiration for this website!

 This project uses:
 - CSS & Flexbox (Useful resource for learning: Flexbox Froggy https://flexboxfroggy.com/)